Verb–object–subject word order: Kaqchikel

 Kaqchikel is an ergative and head-marking Mayan language in Guatemala.
 There is no case marking on the subject or the object.
 Instead, the verb classifies the person and numeric (plural or singular) agreement of the subjects and objects.
 Kaqchikel's basic structure is VOS, but the language allows for other word orders such as SVO.
 Since the language is head-marking, a sentence focuses on the subject that is before the verb.
 A sentence may be either VOS or VSO if switching the subject and the object semantically changes the meaning, but VOS is more common.
 An example is shown in the table below:

 Malagasy

 Malagasy is an Austronesian language that is the national language of Madagascar.
 It is a classic example of a language that has a fixed VOS structure:

 This sentence shows the consistency of VOS in Malagasy with transitive verbs:

 The extraction pattern in Malagasy, in which subjects can be relativized, but non-subjects within the VP lead to ungrammaticality, is consistent with a VP-raising hypothesis.
-This sentence show the possibility of relativizing surface subjects:
+This sentence shows the possibility of relativizing surface subjects:

 This sentence shows how extraction from within the VP is ungrammatical (*):

 The empty spaces (___) are the extraction sites and the square brackets indicate the VP phrase.